followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/getCellElement(rowIndex_visibleColumnIndex).md

 <!--returnType-->dxElement|undefined<!--/returnType-->
 <!--returnDescription-->
-The cell's container.
-An [HTML element](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) or a [jQuery element](http://api.jquery.com/Types/#jQuery) when you use jQuery.
+#include common-ref-elementparam with { element: "cell" }
 If the specified row or column does not exist, the method returns **undefined**.
 <!--/returnDescription-->

 <!--fullDescription-->